-Respondents are required to choose any of the above target industries to provide specific training activities and a pathway to attain goals for the out-of-school youth to complete the training activities and exit the program with positive outcomes.
+Respondents are required to choose any of the targeted industries to provide specific training activities and a pathway to attain goals for an eligible youth to complete the training activities and exit the program with positive outcomes.

-The goals for successful Respondents are to develop competencies that will encourage long-term personal, academic and economic success.
-The expectation is that no out-of-school youth is left behind and that youth are introduced to opportunities, designed to equip them with work readiness preparation, academic instruction, occupational skills training, career exploration and development.
+The goals for successful respondents are to develop competencies that will encourage long-term personal, academic and economic success.
+The expectation is that no eligible youth is left behind and that all youth are introduced to opportunities, designed to equip them with work readiness preparation, academic instruction, occupational skills training, career exploration and development.
 The SFWIB's goal is to increase youth educational and skills attainment and improve their employment outcomes while meeting the needs of local employers in demand and growing industries.